Personalized Blood Flow Restriction Therapy

-Dr. Roy Nissim is the only Chiropractor in Los Angeles to specialize in
+Dr. Roy Nissim is one of the only Chiropractors in Los Angeles to specialize

 Guidelines established by the American College of Sports Medicine (ACSM) say that producing a strength and hypertrophy muscle response requires an individual lift moderate to heavy loads greater than 65% of a 1 repetition max (RM) over a 12-16 week period.
 Unfortunately, most injured athletes are unable to tolerate these loads, especially in the acute and sub-acute phases of rehabilitation secondary to pain or post-operative restrictions.